What Travel Expenses Are Tax Deductible For Self Employed?

 - 2 SELF-EMPLOYED EXPENSE BASICS – WHAT CAN YOU CLAIM?

-- 4 How much travel expenses can I claim without receipts?
+- 3 How much can I claim on travel expenses without receipts?

 Writing Off Travel Expenses | Business Travel Deduction